Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 *Changed in version 1.15.0:* sorting 27 inputs requires 174 CEs instead of 148.

 *Changed in version 1.15.0:* sorting 3 inputs is now stable.
 Specializations 0, 1, 2 and 3 are marked as stable.

+*Changed in version 1.16.0:* sorting 37 and 42 inputs respectively require 240 and 291 CEs instead of 241 and 292.

   [double-insertion-sort]: Original-research.md#double-insertion-sort
   [fixed-sorter-traits]: Sorter-traits.md#fixed_sorter_traits